 A Guide to Peniamina Gospel Day in Niue

 Peniamina Gospel Day, also known simply as Gospel Day, is a day to commemorate when Niuean missionary, Nukai Peniamina, brought Christianity to Niue.
-With more than 80% of Niue’s population identifying with one of Niue’s main Christian denominations and many of the island’s customs influenced by this religion, Peniamina Gospel Day and the story of Peniamina is extremely significant.
+With more than 80% of Niue’s population identifying with one of Niue’s main Christian denominations and many of the island’s customs influenced by this religion, Peniamina Gospel Day and the story of Peniamina are extremely significant.
 Find out more about the public holiday in this guide to Peniamina Gospel Day in Niue.

 When is Peniamina Gospel Day?

 Peniamina Gospel Day in Niue is on the fourth Friday of October.
+The exact date changes each year.

 What is Peniamina Gospel Day?